 For 1992 the Hassi stage from the year before was changed just slightly, turning now right from the Mutanen junction and end in the same place where Konivuori ended the year before, as Konivuori was dropped from the itinerary for good.
 Meanwhile, the aforementioned Hassi stage was now boldly titled Ouninpohja, making a return to the itinerary after an absence of six years.

-The 1992 Ouninpohja had almost exactly the same length as the 1991 Hassi.
+The 1992 Ouninpohja ended where Konivuori 1991 had ended.
+It had almost exactly the same length as the 1991 Hassi.
 The official magazine preview of Vauhdin Maailma even claimed that the stage is the same as the year before.
 Maybe it was planned that way initially?
 However, what did remain from 1991 was that the yellow house jump or the Hämepohja junction wasn’t included at race speed at all.
 The same stage was also used for 1993.

 The modern version finalized 1994-1995

 For the 1994 1000 Lakes Rally, Ouninpohja was lengthened from the end and shortened from the beginning, as the beginning part was given back to Hassi.
-Thus the modern Ouninpohja was born, except that it was still driven from North to South (just like 2016).
+Thus the modern Ouninpohja was born, except that it was still driven from North to South (just like 2016) and for this occasion the stage ended before the Hämepohja junction.

 Rapsula revised in 1996

 In 1996 and 1997 Rapsula was taken back on the itinerary for the Saturday morning, replacing Hassi.
 It was a new version that was driven from Rapsulantie through Kakaristo to Liisanmutka and then Southwards to Hassintie.
-The junction from Pitkäjärventie to Hassintie is quite straight when going Northwards, but this way it made a very tight hairpin, shown at 12:58 on the video below.
+The junction from Pitkäjärventie to Hassintie is quite straight when going Northwards, but this way it made a very tight hairpin.

 Part of the Rapsula stage was driven twice.
 When the crews returned from the leg in the afternoon, they did Ouninpohja just as the year before, joining the Rapsula route before Kakaristo, but stopping before Liisanmutka.